Volunteer Handbook – Program Values and Guidelines

 2. Employee Volunteers

-Seattle Public Schools employees who volunteer in their child’s school or outside of work hours must complete the Seattle Public Schools volunteer application (and chaperone guidelines if applicable).
+SPS employees who volunteer in their child’s school or outside of work hours must complete the SPS volunteer application (and chaperone guidelines if applicable).
 Additional background checks, proof of vaccinations or course completion are not required (already verified by HR).

 V. Visitors and Guests